IzzyBeraja/leetcode/README.md

 # LeetCode Problem Solving

-I am solving LeetCode problems and documenting my solutions here.
+I am solving LeetCode problems and documenting my submissions here.
 I am using TypeScript for all of my solutions and Jest for testing.
 I've been doing these for fun in my free time and to keep my problem solving skills sharp.